itsbjoern/motorturbine/docs/module/tutorial.rst

 Querying objects
 ----------------

-The created collections (or document classes) can be queried by using a :class:`~motorturbine.queryset.QueryOperator`.
+The created collections (or document classes) can be queried by using one of the classmethodds :meth:`~motorturbine.document.BaseDocument.get_object` or :meth:`~motorturbine.document.BaseDocument.get_objects`.
+These methods will search the collection that is automatically created when inserting a new document.
+To specify the parameters it is possible to use one or multiple instances of :class:`~motorturbine.queryset.QueryOperator`.

 .. code-block:: python